Robust Moving Target Defence Against False Data Injection Attacks in Power Grids

 \subsubsection{Metrics and Baselines}

-The key metric to evaluate the MTD detection performance is the true positive rate, also known as the attack detection probability (ADP) which is the ratio between the number of attacks that are detected by the MTD detector and the total number of attacks.
+The key metric to evaluate the MTD detection performance is the true positive rate, also known as the attack detection probability (ADP), which is the ratio between the number of attacks that are detected by the MTD detector and the total number of attacks.

-The max-rank MTD algorithm modified from \cite{liu2018reactance, liu2020optimal, zhang2019analysis, zhang2021strategic} is compared as the baseline where the reactances are randomly changed with $\mu_{min}\bm{x}_i \leq |\Delta \bm{x}_i|\leq \mu_{max}\bm{x}_i$.
-Note that each reactance is perturbed by $\mu_{min}>0$ to fulfill max-rank condition on the composite matrix.
-For each one of the \texttt{no\_attack} attack attempt, we simulate \texttt{no\_maxrank}=20 number of max rank MTDs to evaluate its average detection performance.
+The max-rank MTD algorithm modified from \cite{liu2018reactance, liu2020optimal, zhang2019analysis, zhang2021strategic} is compared as the baseline where reactances are randomly changed with $\mu_{min}\bm{x}_i \leq |\Delta \bm{x}_i|\leq \mu_{max}\bm{x}_i$.
+Note that each reactance is perturbed by $\mu_{min}>0$ to fulfil the max-rank condition on the composite matrix.
+For each attempt of attack \texttt{no\_attack}, we simulate \texttt{no\_maxrank} = 20 MTDs of maximum rank to evaluate their average detection performance.